Carla Zampatti: Personal life

 Zampatti was married twice: she married Leo Schuman, her first husband, in 1964.
 They divorced in 1970.
 Her second husband was politician John Spender from 1975 until they separated in 2008, and divorced in 2010.

 She had three children: Alex Schuman (CEO of Carla Zampatti Pty Ltd), Allegra Spender (Member of the Australian House of Representatives for Wentworth and CEO of Carla Zampatti Pty Ltd from 2008 to 2016), and Bianca Spender (designer).

 Death

-On 26 March 2021, Zampatti attended the opening night of La traviata at Mrs Macquarie's Point on Sydney Harbour, where she was knocked unconscious after falling on a staircase.
+On 26 March 2021, Zampatti attended the opening night of La traviata at Mrs Macquarie's Chair on Sydney Harbour, where she was knocked unconscious after falling on a staircase.
 She was taken to St Vincent's Hospital where she died from her injuries on 3 April, at the age of 78.
 Zampatti's family accepted the offer of a state funeral from the New South Wales government.
 The service was held at St Mary's Cathedral, Sydney on 15 April 2021, where many attendees wore her designs, and her daughter said “If she was alive, she’d say this is the best-dressed funeral she had ever attended.”